YES SOLUTIONS LIMITED TERMS AND CONDITIONS OF SALE

 12. OTHER IMPORTANT TERMS

 12.1 When you make Your Order, You are deemed to have expressly requested Us to begin the supply of your contract and equipment during the cooling off period set out in clause 7 in accordance with Regulation 36 of the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013.
-Therefore, if You wish to terminate the Agreement during the cooling off period in accordance with clause 7, You will be responsible to pay Us a reasonable amount for any administration Charges we have incurred in order to create and subsequently cancel your contract with us between the contract Start Date and the date on which your contract is terminated.
-We will refund any balance owing to You as soon as reasonably practicable and, in any event, within 7 days of the date on which We receive notice of Your cancellation of the Agreement.
+Therefore, if You wish to terminate the Agreement during the cooling off period in accordance with clause 7 we will refund any balance owing to You as soon as reasonably practicable and, in any event, within 7 days of the date on which We receive notice of Your cancellation of the Agreement.